 Tomato soup is one of the the BEST, most comforting soups to warm up with in cold weather.
-This Instant Pot / Slow Cooker Tomato Soup recipe is a cinch to make and tastes 1,000,000 times better than anything you can get from a can.
-Nutrient packed and yet - oh, so tasty - this tomato soup recipe is also Paleo and Whole30 compliant with an option to make it low FODMAP.
+This Low FODMAP* Tomato Soup recipe is a cinch to make in the Instant Pot or slow cooker and tastes 1,000,000 times better than anything you can get from a can.
+Nutrient packed and yet - oh, so tasty - this low FODMAP tomato soup recipe is also Paleo and Whole30 compliant as well as dairy-free.

 Tomatoes: A Love / Hate Relationship

 I've never liked raw tomatoes.
 Some people who love tomatoes tend to think this is absurd and always try to convince me that I actually like raw tomatoes.

 My dad was one of these people.
 When I was a kid, he once offered to pay me $50 to eat a raw tomato.
 I didn't do it.
 I don't like raw tomatoes.
 Until the day he died, I believe my dad thought I secretly liked raw tomatoes.
 I don't.